midhunhk/midhunhk.github.io/_posts/2016-08-03-java-8-functional-interfaces.md

 title: Java 8 Functional Interfaces
 ---
 I did further research into Lambda expressions in Java 8 after my <a href="http://midhunhk.github.io/2016/07/30/java-8-lambdas-thread/">last article</a>.
 It was then that I came to know about "Functional Interfaces".
-Undrstanding the basics is key to learning Lambda expressions in Java 8.
+Understanding the basics is the key to learning Lambda expressions in Java 8.

 ## Functional Interface